 Choosing a Surgeon for African-American Nose Surgery

 Finding a qualified rhinoplasty surgeon in NYC should begin by looking at the surgeon’s credentials and certifications.
-Dr. Jacono is a double board certified facial plastic surgeon who has specialized techniques in ethnic rhinoplasty which includes nose jobs for African-American patients in his New York offices.
-His knowledge in the unique characteristics in the African American nose makes him one of the best surgeons performing that procedure.
+Dr. Jacono is a double board-certified facial plastic surgeon who has specialized techniques in ethnic rhinoplasty which includes nose jobs for African-American patients in his New York offices.
+His knowledge of the unique characteristics of the African American nose makes him one of the best surgeons performing that procedure.

 It is extremely important that prospective patients understand their surgeon’s qualifications and should always review their before and after rhinoplasty patient photos before making a final decision

 If you are at least 15 years or older, a non-smoker, and in good physical health, you could be a good candidate for African-American nose surgery.
 To find out if you are truly a good candidate for this type of nose surgery, schedule a consultation today to meet and speak with Dr. Jacono in his Great Neck Long Island office or his New York City office today.